How to Link Files in Excel & Google Sheets

 Since all Google Docs and Google Sheets files are stored in Google Drive, you can’t browse for them in folders, so you need to use a hyperlink to another file’s URL.
 To link a Google doc from a Google sheet, follow these steps:

-1. Copy the URL of your Google doc (you can find it in the address bar in your browser).
+You can find it in the address bar on your browser.

-2. In your spreadsheet, select the cell where you want to insert a link to a file and in the Menu, go to Insert > Insert link.
-You can also right-click a cell and choose Link (or use the keyboard shortcut CTRL + K).
+- In your spreadsheet, select the cell where you want to insert a link to a file and in the Menu, go to Insert > Insert link.
+You can also right-click the cell and choose Link (or use the keyboard shortcut CTRL + K).

-3. In the pop-up window, paste the link you copied, enter the text to display in the cell (If you don’t enter this text, the full link to the file in Google Drive is displayed.), and click Apply.
+- In the pop-up window, paste the link you copied, enter the text to display in the cell, and click Apply.